comicrelief/component-library/src/components/Molecules/CTAMultiCard/CTAMultiCard.md

 The component expects pre-rendered content to be passed in the `body` field of each card.
 The frontend should handle rich text rendering before passing data to this component.

+**Note:** The frontend is responsible for processing image data, link targets, and background colors.
+Each card object should include the following processed fields:
+- `fallback`: The fallback image src from `image.gatsbyImageData.images.fallback.src`
+- `imageLow`: The placeholder image from `image.gatsbyImageData.placeholder.fallback`
+- `images`: The srcSet from `image.gatsbyImageData.images.sources[0].srcSet`
+- `bgColour`: The processed background color (snake_case format)
+- `description`: The image description from `image.description`
+- `target`: The link target ('self' for internal links, 'blank' for external)
+- `external`: The rel attribute ('noopener' for external links, null for internal)

 ### CTAMultiCard: Desktop Grid View (3 columns)

 **NB: In mobile view, this example displays as a carousel.**